marcoyuuu/ServerGroup/README.md

 # ServerGroup
-Practice writing a class called ServerGroup with functions to manage a dynamic integer array representing server availability and time, as well as a destructor, overloaded assignment operator, and copy constructor for proper memory management and object assignment.
+Created a class called ServerGroup to serve people waiting in line.
+It includes a dynamic integer array, a special-purpose server variable, and functions to check server availability, use a server, decrement time, and print values.
+Additionally, a destructor, an overloaded assignment operator, and a copy constructor for proper memory management and object assignment.